La Academia: Season 12 (2019–20)

-On 23 October 2019, Television Azteca held a special ceremony to reveal details about the upcoming season of its most successful show.
-Horacio Villalobos and Arturo López Gavito will seat again at the judges' table and they will be joined by Remmy Valenzuela (who was let go after the first concert), Alexander Acha and Danna Paola.
+On 23 October 2019, TV Azteca held a special ceremony to reveal details about the upcoming season of its most successful show.
+Horacio Villalobos and Arturo López Gavito would seat again at the judges' table and they would be joined by Remmy Valenzuela (who was let go after the first concert), Alexander Acha and Danna Paola.

-For the first time, the reality show will have a prestigious artist who will become "the voice of experience" and work as a mentor for the contestants.
-This task will pertain to the Chilean singer and songwriter Beto Cuevas, who explained that it will take them out of their comfort zone.
+For the first time, the reality show would have a prestigious artist who would become "the voice of experience" and work as a mentor for the contestants.
+This task would pertain to the Chilean singer and songwriter Beto Cuevas, who explained that it would take them out of their comfort zone.

-During the presentation, Adal Ramones and Cynthia Rodríguez also presented the principal of La Academia, which will again be Héctor Martínez, and the teaching staff will be Alan Benabib, Beto Castillo, Guille Gómez, Lula Ross, Jorge Romano, Raúl Carballeda, Rodrigo Cachero and Rosa Virgen.
-In addition, Chacho Gaytán will be in charge of the musical direction of the show.
+During the presentation, Adal Ramones and Cynthia Rodríguez also presented the principal of La Academia, which would again be Héctor Martínez, and the teaching staff would be Alan Benabib, Beto Castillo, Guille Gómez, Lula Ross, Jorge Romano, Raúl Carballeda, Rodrigo Cachero and Rosa Virgen.
+In addition, Chacho Gaytán would be in charge of the musical direction of the show.
 The finale was held on 23 February, in which the winner received a recording contract and MX$1,000,000.

 Angie, Dalú, Carlos, Charly & Dennis reached the finale.
 Dalú was declared the twelfth winner of La Academia.

 Season 13 (2022)

-La Academia will commemorate its 20th anniversary with a new season in 2022.
-On 9 May 2022, it was announced that Lolita Cortés and Arturo López Gavito will once again share the judges' panel.
-The season will also have Horacio Villalobos and popular singer, Ana Bárbara critiquing the students' performance every Saturday and Sunday.
-As part of the 20 year celebration, First Generation's Yahir will serve as the main host with Vanessa Claudio as co-host, who will be replacing Adal Ramones and Cynthia Rodriguez.
+La Academia commemorated its 20th anniversary with a new season in 2022.
+On 9 May 2022, it was announced that Lolita Cortés and Arturo López Gavito would once again share the judges' panel.
+The season would also have Horacio Villalobos and popular singer, Ana Bárbara critiquing the students' performance every Saturday and Sunday.
+As part of the 20 year celebration, First Generation's Yahir would serve as the main host with Vanessa Claudio as co-host, who would be replacing Adal Ramones and Cynthia Rodriguez.

-Alexander Acha will act as the principal of the new season, while Aleks Syntek will step in as their mentor.
+Alexander Acha would act as the principal of the new season, while Aleks Syntek would step in as their mentor.

 Andres, Cesia, Nelson, Rubí & Mar reached the finale.
 Cesia was declared the thirteenth winner of La Academia.

 Spin-off Generations

 USA: Season 1 (2005–06)

-La Academia USA is the first musical reality show with only Hispanic contestants launched by Azteca America in October 2005.
+La Academia USA was the first musical reality show with only Hispanic and Latino contestants in the United States, launched by Azteca America in October 2005.
 The auditions were done nationwide and the first La Academia USA concert was on 20 November 2005.

-After three months of competition La Academia USA came to an end, crowning Mariana Vargas as winner of the Latin Reality Show.
+After three months of competition La Academia USA came to an end, crowning Mariana Vargas as winner of the reality show.
 As the winner and runner-up, Mariana and Gustavo respectively received contracts with Warner Music for the release of an album.